 The cost of a warranty will differ depending on the dealership and the age, make, and model of the vehicle.
 One thing is for certain: the cost is usually much lower than what it’d cost you if the car suffers a major mechanical or system failure.

 As such, the warranty insures you against potentially crippling expenses down the road.
 And if you’re financing the car, the dealership rolls the warranty into the loan rather than asking you to pay for it upfront.

 You can customize it to fit your needs

 Dealerships typically have several warranties from which you can choose.
 For example, if you don’t want an expensive bumper-to-bumper warranty, you can opt for powertrain instead.
 You can also decide how long you want the warranty to last.

 Peace of mind

-Whether or not you can afford expensive repairs down the road, buying an extended car warranty means you simply don’t need to bother with it.
+Whether or not you can afford expensive repairs down the road, buying an extended car warranty means you don’t need to bother with it.
 You can rest easy knowing that, if something happens, it’s not your financial problem.

 “It’s hard to put a dollar value on [peace of mind],” says Bratton.
 “Some people just feel more comfortable knowing that the dealer has their back.”

-Cons of an extended car warranty
+Cons of an extended car warranties